axelvaldez/radical-companies/_posts/3-fiat-model/2023-01-04-what-will-kill-us-first.markdown

  <p>Politically, our priorities are trending towards tweaking and avoiding risk.
 Worst, this trend is bringing about a world-wide monoculture in every aspect of our lives, not only in politics,<a href="#en05"><sup id="bm05">&hairsp;&nabla;&hairsp;</sup></a> but also science, food, etc.</p>

 <h1>Monoculture</h1>
  <p>Monocultures are fragile.
-A virus that harm one member of the species, can harm <em>every</em> member of the species.</p>
+A virus that harm one member of the species, harms <em>every</em> member of the species.</p>
- <p>Nature fends this off somewhat via genetic and habitat variations.
-This will allow a handful of individuals to survive, though some cultural knowledge will vanish as individuals die.</p>
+ <p>Nature fends this off via genetic and habitat variations.
+This will allow a handful of individuals to survive, though some cultural knowledge will vanish.</p>
- <p>Non-human species don’t accumulate as much cultural knowledge, but humans accumulate a lot of it.
+ <p>Non-human species don&rsquo;t accumulate as much cultural knowledge, but humans accumulate a lot of it.
 We will lose much, if not most, of it.</p>
  <p>We will most likely get a chance to restart, but with a decimated community.
 The whole thing will be very fragile as we restart from near-scratch.</p>

 <h1>The Anthropocene</h1>
- <p>This will happen to us, and the Anthropocene will end, if we don’t do something about the direction we are going.
-Our fossil fuel car is heading towards world-wide homogeneity and climate change.</p>
+ <p>This will happen to us, and the Anthropocene will end if we don&rsquo;t do something about the direction we are going.
+Our garsoline car is heading towards world-wide homogeneity and climate change.</p>

 <h1>RADICAL Mindset</h1>
  <p>One way to protect us against this is a mindset of co-management and co-ownership.
 If we manage to spread it widely, then we will have a chance to not end up in the same place we are today, with competition rampant, and domination as the only humanity-wide <em>Umwelt</em>.<sup id="fnref1"><a href="#fn1" rel="footnote">1</a></sup></p>